Research

 This research was conducted by Drs.
 Nakanishi, Hideya, Nakajima, Noriyoshi, and Emoto, Masahiko with their research group at the National Institute for Fusion Science (NIFS), in cooperation with Dr. Yamanaka, Kenjiro, et al. at the National Institute of Informatics (NII), and Drs.
 Tokunaga, Shinsuke, and Ishii, Yasutomo, et al. at Rokkasho Fusion Institute of the National Institutes for Quantum and Radiological Science and Technology (QST).

-The research result was published in Fusion Engineering and Design, an academic journal of Elsevier BV, on 31 January 2021.
+The research result was published on 31 January 2021 in Fusion Engineering and Design, an international journal for fusion energy and technology.

 Publication